adhamalhossary/optimizing-a-machine-learning-pipeline-in-azure/README.md

 - Achieved better accuracy
 - Time and runs?

 I think the main advantage of automl compared to hyperdrive is the ability of automl to test different algorithms easily.
 We might think that the model chosen was the best for this problem and try to optimize the hyperparameters using hyperdrive.
-However, there might be a model we didn't try that might performs better than the model we chose, which is what happened in our case.
+However, there might be a model we haven't tested that might perform better than the model we chose, which is what happened in this project.

 ## Future work
-**What are some areas of improvement for future experiments?
-Why might these improvements help the model?**

 The main area of improvement is to take the voting ensemble algorithm from the automl run and tune the hyper parameters using hyper drive to achieve better accuracy.
 We could also take the top five performing models and try and optimize them as well.